Emily Adams Bode Aujla: Personal life

-Bode Aujla is married to interior designer Aaron Aujla, cofounder of Green River Project design firm.
+Bode Aujla is married to interior designer Aaron Aujla, co-founder of Green River Project design firm.
 The two married in the yard of their home.
 The couple planned the wedding themselves and enlisted the help of their respective brands–Bode designed the menswear, bridesmaid dresses, lobster bibs, and Pagri.
 The wedding became the inspiration for her 2022 Pre-Fall collection.